French Onion Soup

 - 1 1/2 cups of grated Swiss Gruyere and a sprinkling of Parmesan

-2 Add the vermouth to the pot and scrape up the browned bits on the bottom and sides of the pot, deglazing the pot as you go.
+2 Deglaze the pot with vermouth: Add the vermouth to the pot and scrape up the browned bits on the bottom and sides of the pot, deglazing the pot as you go.

-3 Add the stock, bay leaves, and thyme.
+3 Add stock and seasonings: Add the stock, bay leaves, and thyme.
 Bring to a simmer, cover the pot and lower the heat to maintain a low simmer.
 Cook for about 30 minutes.
 Season to taste with more salt and add freshly ground black pepper.
 Discard the bay leaves.
 Add brandy if using.

 Turn the toasts over and sprinkle with the grated Gruyere cheese and Parmesan.
 Return to oven when it's close to serving time and bake until the cheese is bubbly and lightly browned.

 Alternatively, you can use individual oven-proof bowls or one large casserole dish.
 Ladle the soup into the bowls or casserole dish.
 Cover with the toast and sprinkle with cheese.
-Put into the broiler for 10 minutes at 350 degrees F, or until the cheese bubbles and is slightly browned.
+Put into the broiler for 10 minutes at 350° F, or until the cheese bubbles and is slightly browned.